Greginkansas/-openhab-openhab1wiki/TCP-Binding.md

 where `<ip address>` is the hostname or ip address in dotted notation of the remote host

 and where `<transformationrule>` that will be applied to the `<command>` received, before the resulting string is to be sent to the remote host.
 For String Items the received value of the Item will be passed on to the `<transformationrule>`.
-When data is received from the remote host, then the Item will be updated with the `<command>` in so far that the result of the  `<transformationrule>` applied on the incoming data is valid for the given Item.
+When data is received from the remote host, then the Item will be updated with the `<command>` if the result of the  `<transformationrule>` applied to the incoming data is valid for the given Item.
 String items will be updated "as is" using the result of the  `<transformationrule>`.

 ##Configuration Parameters